yuan2023-control/TCNS/README.md

 # H2 suboptimal containment control of homogeneous and heterogeneous multi-agent systems(Under review)
 This responsory includes the following files:
-1. The abstract of the paper  "H2 suboptimal containment control of homogeneous and heterogeneous multi-agent systems", which was submitted to IEEE Transactions on Control of Network Systems.
+1. The abstract of the paper
 2. Simulation Videos

 ## Abstract: